 - Resolve the condition that triggered the alarm.
-For help resolving alarms, see "Alarms, Alerts, and Troubleshooting" on page 75.
+For help resolving alarms, see the alarm and troubleshooting tables in "Chapter 7: Alarms, Alerts, and Troubleshooting" for possible causes of an alarm and options to resolve it.
 If a Silence Alarm button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.